section-engineering-education/engineering-education/content/articles/multi-class-image-classifier-using-deep-autoviml/index.md

 <!--more-->
 In a multi-class, we have three or more classes such as `lion`, `cheetah`, `leopard`, and `tiger`.
 Multi-class image classification categorizes an input image into one of the three or more classes.

 When doing a multi-class classification, the predicted image belongs to only one class.
-An image can not belong to more than one class at the same time.
+An image cannot belong to more than one class at the same time.

 We will use the `Deep AutoViML` library in building the model.
 Deep AutoViML is an Automated Machine Learning (AutoML) library that builds neural networks using [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).